 Raging Bear is a brave step from an author with a lot of talent.
 It is well composed, linguistically good.

 The author brings her characters to life and makes their thoughts and feelings visible, while we are constantly left with the feeling that she is also hiding something from us.

-The author is a good narrator….The drama between the two women and the man unfolds dramatically, and the tension only rises all the way to the book’s final page.
+The author is a good narrator….The story between the two women and the man unfolds dramatically, and the tension only continues to rise all the way to the book’s final page.

 “Thrilling, compelling, fast-paced, Raging Bear is an enthralling ride into a land of pure ice, following the deepest human obsessions.”